 Seasonal temperatures on the high hills in Scotland are never as low as those in the valleys.
-This needs to be taken into consideration when you’re planning your snowhole expedition.
+You need to take this into consideration when planning to snowhole.
 Here in Boat of Garten we get temperatures of around -20oC.
 The lowest ever recorded temperature on the summit of Cairngorm is -16.5oC.
-The cold temperatures in the valley always occur under cold settled conditions when the cold air drains off the mountain.
+Cold temperatures in the valley always occur under cold settled conditions.
+This is when the cold air drains off the mountain.
 The cold air then pools in the bottom of the valley.
-In other words, on the mountains in the Cairngorms, the temperatures are never like those you would experience in Norway.
+This means that in the Cairngorms the temperatures are never as low as in Norway.

 Avoiding roof sag/collapse

-In Norway, where most snow holing practice is learnt it is vital to create features which allow the warm air to pool within your shelter.
+In Norway, you need to capture the warm air.
+Most people learn to build snow caves in Norway.
+They learn to create features which capture the warm air inside the shelter.
 In Scotland, however, you are operating much close to the melting temperature of snow so sloping entrances, sleeping platforms and cold air drains become much less important for the snow hole expedition.

 Roof sag is a combination of the temperature rising too much, poor ventilation and not having a thick enough roof or having a large area of unsupported roof.
 A roof and front wall of approx. 1m thick is vital.
 If daylight can be seen through either the roof or the wall, they are probably too thin.
 However, bear in mind that a roof that thick will need an adequately thick & strong front wall.